-Construction of the Project could potentially disturb we stern prairie fringed orchid communities when vegetation is cleared and graded.
-Construction o permanent auxiliary facilities also could displace plant conmunities for the lifetime of the Project.
-Revegetation of the pipeline could introduce or expand invasive plant species, especially leafy spurger, Kentucky bluegrass, and Canada thistle, into the Project area, potentially contributing to the decline of western prairie fringed orchid.
-Keystone has developed weed and vegetation monitoring plans to prevent the spreed of invasive plant species as a consequence of the proposed Project construction and operation.
-These plans are in the CMRP (Attachm nt C), and would be updated prior to construction.
+Construction of the Project could potentially disturb western prairie fringed orchid communities when vegetation is cleared and graded.
+Construction of permanent auxiliary facilities also could displace plant communities for the lifetime of the Project.
+Revegetation of the pipeline could introduce or expand invasive plant species, especially leafy spurge, Kentucky bluegrass, and Canada thistle into the Project area, potentially contributing to the decline of western prairie fringed orchid.
+Keystone has developed weed and vegetation monitoring plans to prevent the spread of invasive plant species as a consequence of the proposed Project construction and operation.
+These plans are in the CMRP (Attachment C), and would be updated prior to construction.

-Keys:one commits to implementation of the followin; conservation measures for identified populations.
-Keystone will also apply the same comnitments to areas that provide suitable habitat, but could either not be surveyed or were surveyed outside of the species typical flowering time ame:
+Keystone commits to implementation of the following conservation measures for identified populations and for areas that provide suitable habitat but could either not be surveyed due to access constraints or the survey activities could not be conducted during the known flowering period:

 - Complete habitat suitability surveys prior to construction.
-Sur /ey results will be submitted to the US TWS for review. - Keystone will re-route the pipeline around individual plants or populations within the proposed Project footprint to the extent practi able and/or allowed by the landowner.
-Compens ation through a Habitat Conservation Trust will be provided in areas that cannot be avoided.
-Keystone will transplant individual plants that would be affected by construction activities to other locations where suitable habitat is available, when feasible and/or when approved by the land owner if on private land.
-This action will be done in coordination with USFWS. - Keystone will reduce the width of the construction ROW, the amount of reduction dependent on the circumstances, in areas where orchid populations have been identified.
+Survey results will be submitted to the USFWS for review. - Keystone will re-route the pipeline around individual plants or populations within the proposed Project footprint to the extent practicable and/or allowed by the landowner.
+Compensation through a Habitat Conservation Trust will be provided in areas that cannot be avoided.
+Keystone will transplant individual plants that would be affected by construction activities to other locations where suitable habitat is available, when feasible, and/or when approved by the landowner if on private land.
+This action will be done in coordination with the USFWS.

+- Keystone will reduce the width of the construction ROW and the amount of reduction dependent on the circumstances in areas where orchid populations have been identified.
 This will be done in coordination with the USFWS.
-Keystone will salvage and segregate topsoil appropriately where populations have been identified to preserve native seed sources in the soil for use in revegetation efforts in the ROW. - Keystone will restore wet meadow habitat using 3 seed mix approved by the USFWS and Nebraska Games and Parks Commission. - Keystone will provide compensation for impacts to the west in prairie fringed orchid as part of a Habitat Conservation Trust in areas where the species is likely to be impacted including Keya Paha and Holt counties in Nebraska.
-Compensation will be based on total acre impacted where western prairie fring d orchid presence was confirmed and in areas with suitable habitat that were not surveyed during the blooming period.
-Compensation will not be provided for habitat in areas where surveys were completed for western prairie fringed orchids and they were not found. - Keystone will restore and monitor construction- elated impacts to wet meadow habitats identified as suitable for the western prairie fringed orchid consistent with USACE guidelines as follows.
+Keystone will salvage and segregate topsoil appropriately where populations have been identified to preserve native seed sources in the soil for use in revegetation efforts in the ROW. - Keystone will provide compensation for impacts to the western prairie fringed orchid as part of a Habitat Conservation Trust in areas where the species is likely to be impacted southwest of Highway 18 in Tripp County, South Dakota.
+Compensation will be based on total acres impacted where western prairie fringed orchid presence was confirmed and in areas with suitable habitat that were not surveyed during the blooming period.
+Compensation will not be provided for habitat in areas where surveys were completed for western prairie fringed orchids and they were not found. - Keystone will restore and monitor construction-related impacts to wet meadow habitats identified as suitable for the western prairie fringed orchid consistent with USACE guidelines as follows.
 The disturbed areas shall be reseeded concurrent with the Project or immediately upon completion.
 Revegetation shall be acceptable when ground cover of desirable species reaches 75 percent.
-If this seeding c nnot be accomplished by

-September 15 the year of project completion, then an erosion blanket shall be placed on the disturbed areas.
+If this seeding cannot be accomplished by September 15 the year of Project completion, then an erosion blanket shall be placed on the disturbed areas.
 The erosion blanket shall remain in place until ground cover of desirable species reaches 75 percent.
 If the seeding can be accomplished by September 15, all seeded areas shall be properly mulched to prevent additional erosion.